jlbradley1844/jlbradley1844.github.io/_posts/2018-03-04-virtue-habits.md

 the journal.
 Others items which I mention in passing turn out to later give me important insights in my own behavior.

-A lot can be gained on one's own here.
-However, it is important to know when you should seek help.
-There are problems such as serious addictions and psychological diseases that are too big to handle on one's own.
-Many conditions (particularly depression) actually have physical causes, which thwart the ability to will one's way out of problems.
-Some of these may be caused by underlying diseases.
+A caution is warranted here.
+Part of self-knowledge is knowing when you should seek help.
+There are problems such as serious addictions and psychological diseases (e.g. depression) that have been misleadingly conveyed as problems with virtue.
+Unfortunately, they involve medical components, and for many, become too big to handle on one's own.
+Conditions like depression even have physical causes which can thwart the ability to will one's way out of problems.
 So do not take this article as saying in any way that psychotherapy is unnecessary.
-Part of self-knowledge is knowing when to go to someone else for assistance.

 ### Meditation